 Flying can increase the risk of varicose veins and phlebitisis.
 Also known as venous thrombosis, phlebitis is brought on by prolonged sitting.
 Seat compression can cause venous stasis in the lower limbs that can induce a pre-thrombotic state.
 To ensure good blood circulation, the Royal College of Obstetricians and Gynaecologists of the United Kingdom recommend to put on compression stockings before departure and state that the wearing of suitable stockings is sufficient to reduce the risk of thrombosis.
 At the time of booking, choose an aisle seat to allow you to move more easily.
 It is important to move as much as possible during the flight.

 According to RCOG researchers, security gates are considered safe for everyone, including pregnant women and their fetuses.
-If you are concerned about X-rays entering your body and radiating your baby, you need to first stop watching science fiction movies and de-dramatize, as the detectors do not use X-rays but use electromagnetic fields, they emit to measure fluctuations in the presence of metals.
+If you are concerned about X-rays entering your body and radiating your baby, you need to first stop watching science fiction movies as the detectors do not use X-rays but use electromagnetic fields, they emit to measure fluctuations in the presence of metals.
 Be aware that the amounts of radiation are minimal or negligible, and that low-level exposure is safe.